Secrets From Real Hiring Managers About Why You Didn't Get The Job

 “Once you’ve done this for a while, you have an ability to read people by their behavior,” says Deb Niezer, COO of AALCO Distributing.
 “You look at body language, the way they speak and the way they present themselves to show the whole picture.
 If they say, ‘I’m open to new ideas,’ but then sit with their arms and legs crossed, it’s questionable.
 If they say they have management skills but don’t carry themselves like leaders, it’s hard to trust that assertion.
 The details make the difference.”

-It’s not enough to talk the talk.
+The takeaway: It’s not enough to talk the talk.
 Seasoned managers hear a lot of the same answers from prospective employees, so they have to look beyond the rhetoric to find people who really fit in with the company culture.
 That’s why professionals like Niezer pay attention to the subtler details, like how you carry yourself.
 (Don’t know where to start?
-Our complete guide to mastering body language
+Our complete guide to mastering body language can help.)

 6. Dissing Your Colleagues